Scientists at the Technical University of Berlin are looking for ways

 Germany is by far the largest producer of CO2 in Europe.
 In order to

-reduce emissions of CO2 in the atmosphere, it was thought to store
+reduce CO2 emissions in the atmosphere, it was thought to store

 direct greenhouse gas underground.

 The teacher.
-Dr. Wilhelm Dominik of the Institute of Earth Sciences at the Technical University (TU) in Berlin is studying appropriate storage techniques, including the traditional storage of natural gas.
-And unlike natural gas, carbon dioxide is neither flammable nor explosive and can be transported safely using pipelines or tank trucks.
-When stored at great depth - optimally between 700 and 1200 meters - the gas becomes liquid and in the appropriate geological structures, it does not escape.
+Wilhelm Dominik of the Institute of Earth Sciences at the Technical University (TU) Berlin studies suitable storage techniques in this regard and draws his inspiration, among other things, from traditional natural gas storage.
+And unlike natural gas, carbon dioxide is neither flammable nor explosive and can be transported safely using pipelines or tankers.
+When stored at great depth - optimally between 700 and 1200 meters - the gas becomes liquid and in the appropriate geological structures it does not escape.

 Porous rocks, ideally the sandstone or limestone are most appropriate for the geological storage.
 The old cavities of gas or oil are another option for storing CO2 in the rock.

-Disposal at sea, which is the only natural storage site for CO2, is still today denied due to environmental constraints.
+Immersion in the sea, which is the only natural storage place for CO2, is still refused today due to environmental constraints.

 simulates the interaction with the liquid phase.
 The geometry of structures

 of appropriate rocks is reconstructed on the basis of seismic data, and